Advice 2800 x 1000_0001_Winter care

 1. Treat each horse, pony or donkey as an individual

-2. Check your horse regularly for any changes in body weight by using a weighbridge or tape and assessing its body condition score
+2. Check your horse regularly for any changes in body weight by using a weighbridge or tape and assessing its body condition using fat scoring

-3. Provide ad-lib access to good quality forage during cold weather (below 5 degrees)
+3. Provide ad-lib access to good quality forage at all times and especially during cold weather

-4. If your horse is overweight, use a mixture of systems to vary the way your horse accesses forage to slow down consumption rate whilst ensuring ad-lib access
+4. If your horse is overweight, vary how they can access forage (e.g., slow feeder, small-holed hay nets) to slow down consumption rate whilst ensuring ad-lib access

 5. Make sure your horse has access to a shelter – either natural or man-made – and remember donkeys need a fully waterproof shelter